 Overview

-Before coming to the Bar, Michael trained and practiced as a solicitor at Slaughter and May, where he worked on numerous complex and high-profile cases, including Município de Mariana v BHP, one of the largest mass lawsuits in English legal history, and Rolls-Royce Holdings Plc v Goodrich Corporation, where he acted for Rolls-Royce in a multimillion-pound contract dispute.
+Before coming to the Bar, Michael trained and practised as a solicitor at Slaughter and May working on numerous complex and high-profile cases, including Rolls-Royce Holdings Plc v Goodrich Corporation [2023] EWHC 1637 (Comm), where he acted for Rolls-Royce in a multimillion-pound contract dispute and Município de Mariana v BHP [2025] EWHC 3001 (TCC), one of the largest mass tort lawsuits in English legal history.
 He has also spent significant time on secondment as in-house counsel at two major listed companies, giving him an appreciation of the unique pressures on both clients and solicitors.

 Michael holds a doctorate in moral philosophy from Duke University in the USA and a first-class degree in philosophy from Gonville & Caius College, University of Cambridge.